AdaCore/ada_language_server/doc/format-range.md

 ## Short introduction

-This extension reexports "format selection" request as a command, to completion is able to trigger it.
+This extension reexports "format selection" request as a command, so that completion is able to trigger it.
 The execution of this command applies "format selection" edits to the document.

 ## Capabilities